Arszilla/fake-proxmox-subscription/README.md

 Based on [Jamesits/fake-pve-subscription][1]'s work.
 There are a few key differences between his repository and this repository:

-1. `pve-fake-subscription` has been ditched in favor of `fake-proxmox-subscription` name.
-This should have been done in the first place, as the script covers all 3 Proxmox products.
+1. The name `pve-fake-subscription` has been replaced with `fake-proxmox-subscription`.
+This should have been done in the first place since the package covers all 3 Proxmox products.
-2. Added proper Debian packaging (instead of that JavaScript abomination).
+2. Added proper Debian packaging so that `dpkg-buildpackage` could be used instead of `nFPM` nonsense.
 3. Added GitHub Actions workflow to build and then publish `.deb` packages.

-I believe 3. is the most critical change here.
-Because you wouldn't download and install a `.deb` that you can't verify that it has been not been altered with, would you?
+The 3rd point above is the most critical change here.
+This is because you wouldn't download and install a .deb that you can't verify has not been altered with, would you?

 ### Features
 This package should work and patch: